 Patrick Henry Sherrill, 44, was a part-time postman who returned to his office a day after receiving a poor performance review.
 Armed with three handguns, he entered the federal building through the back and shot anyone in sight.
 He murdered 14 fellow postal workers 10 minutes before fatally shooting himself in the head.
 Authorities later determined Sherrill was angry that he might lose his job.

-ABC News' Chris Donovan contributed to this report.
+ABC News' M.L.
+Nestel, Andrea Miller, and Chris Donovan contributed to this report.